jackjt8/win_batch_DN/README.md

 ---

 ## PNG denoising using Declan Russell's IntelOIDenoiser and/or NvidiaAIDenoiser.
+Supports albedo and normals if formatted as .albedo.png and .normal.png
 ### Setup PNG

 1. Download and setup one or both of following (assuming you meet the requirements):